This is a 1961 Ad for the model 514 rifle used

 Of note: if you are reading this and have your own Bonanza, you may be

-able to restore the original sound effects easily.
+able to restore the original internal game sound effects easily.

 If you are fortunate enough to

-have the muntz sound board in your game but no tape ,
+have the Muntz sound tape deck in your game but no tape ,

 you may be in luck if the player amp is good along with a working